Rômulo Peretta

 Rômulo Henrique Peretta (born August 26, 1996) is a Brazilian footballer.
-Peretta previously had play for the youth sides of AA Flamengo.
+Peretta previously had played for the youth sides of AA Flamengo.

 Career

 Youth

 Peretta ascended in the youth ranks of AA Flamengo, eventually reaching the U-20 team.
 There, Peretta was part of the U-20 team that made it to the Copa São Paulo de Futebol Júnior 2016 national tournament in January 2016.
 He also led Flamengo to a semifinal finish in the U20 Campeonato Paulista (State Cup), losing to eventual champions Corinthians.

 Professional

 On 23 February 2016, Peretta joined the Richmond Kickers of the United States third-division United Soccer League.
 Peretta made his professional debut on 7 May 2016, starting and playing 45 minutes in 1–0 victory over the Wilmington Hammerheads.